+Cygnus (constellation) Cygnus contains Deneb, one of the brightest stars in the night sky and one corner of the Summer Triangle, as well as some notable X-ray sources and the giant stellar association of Cygnus OB2.
 One of the stars of this association, NML Cygni, is one of the largest stars currently known.
 The constellation is also home to Cygnus X-1, an distant X-ray binary containing a supergiant and unseen massive companion that was the first object widely held to be a black hole.
-Orion (constellation) The earliest depiction that has been linked to the constellation of Orion is a prehistoric (Aurignacian) mammoth ivory carving found in a cave in the Ach valley in Germany in 1979.
+Many star systems in Cygnus have known planets as a result of the Kepler Mission observing one patch of the sky, the patch is the area around Cygnus.

+Cygnus as depicted in Urania's Mirror, a set of constellation cards published in London c.1825.
+Surrounding it are Lacerta, Vulpecula and Lyra.
+In Polynesia, Cygnus was often recognized as a separate constellation.
+Cygnus culminates at midnight on 29 June, and is most visible in the evening from the early summer to mid-autumn in the Northern Hemisphere.
+Think religion makes society less violent?
+Think again.
+Whenever tragedy strikes in America, some conservative politician or pundit will inevitably blame it on secularism.
 In the aftermath of the shooting at Umpqua Community College, for example, Fox host Bill O'Reilly cited weakening religion as the culprit.
 "As the world becomes more secular," he declared, "civilized restraints to bad behavior drop. " Former Arkansas Gov. Mike Huckabee offered similar sentiments after the 2012 school shooting in Newtown, Conn., blaming such wanton violence on the fact that "we have systematically removed God from our schools.